Adherent Mist and Raindrop Removal from a Single Image Using Attentive Convolutional Network: Related Work

 \section{Related Work}

-Most visibility enhancement algorithms related to rain weather focused on rain streaks \cite{fu2017removing,li2019single,li2017single,wang2019erl,zhang2018density}.
+{\bf Rain Streak Removal. }Most visibility enhancement algorithms related to rain weather focused on rain streaks~\cite{4-li2019single,10-fu2017removing,11-li2017single,12-wang2019erl,13-zhang2018density}.
 However, the shapes and physical effects of raindrops exceedingly differ from those of rain streaks.
-Thus, these streak removal algorithms can not be directly applied to raindrop removal.
+Thus, these streak removal algorithms may not be suitable for raindrop removal problems.

-A few studies about raindrop detection have been proposed for years.
-Kurihata et al. \cite{kurihata2005rainy} utilize principal component analysis to learn the characteristics of raindrops, while Ito et al. \cite{ito2015adherent} employ the maximally stable extremal regions to detect raindrop candidates.
+{\bf Raindrop Removal. }A few studies about raindrop detection have been proposed for years.
+Kurihata \etal~\cite{14-kurihata2005rainy} utilize principal component analysis to learn the characteristics of raindrops, while Ito \etal~\cite{15-ito2015adherent} employ the maximally stable extremal regions to detect raindrop candidates.
 However, these methods do not concentrate on raindrop removal.
-You et al. \cite{you2015adherent} pay attention to both raindrop detection and removal in videos.
-They notice the temporal change of intensity of raindrop pixels is different from that of non-raindrop pixels, which is not applicable to the single image case.
-Eigen et al. \cite{eigen2013restoring} may be first to address the single image raindrop removal problem.
-They use a straightforward idea which trains a shallow CNN with pairs of raindrop images and clean images.
+You \etal~\cite{16-you2015adherent} pay attention to both raindrop detection and removal in videos.
+They notice that the temporal change of intensity of raindrop pixels is different from that of non-raindrop pixels, which does not apply to the single image case.
+Eigen \etal~\cite{17-eigen2013restoring} may be the first to address the single image raindrop removal problem.
+They use a straightforward idea of training a shallow CNN with pairs of raindrop images and clean images.
 Unfortunately, the limited capacity of the CNN model restricts its performance, especially for large and dense raindrops.

-Qian et al.'s work (DeRaindrop) in 2018 \cite{qian2018attentive} might be the first practical solution for the raindrop removal task.
-Specifically, they build a generative adversarial network (GAN) \cite{goodfellow2014generative} to generate raindrop-free images.
-Besides the GAN, DeRaindrop also includes a recurrent network to gradually locate raindrops’ location in the input image, working as the spatial attention for the GAN.
-The performance of DeRaindrop is related to this raindrop mask, whose ground truth is calculated by the difference between the degraded image and the clean image with a hand-crafted thresholding 30.
-However, it is difficult to apply this manual threshold to images with adherent mist, which contain complex variations of pixel values.
-Quan et al. \cite{quan2019deep} propose shape-driven attention for raindrop regions, which is based on priors about the shape of raindrops.
+Qian \etal's work (DeRaindrop) in 2018~\cite{1-qian2018attentive} might be the first practical solution for the raindrop removal task.
+Specifically, they build a generative adversarial network (GAN)~\cite{18-goodfellow2014generative} to generate raindrop-free images.
+Besides the GAN, DeRaindrop includes a recurrent network to gradually locate raindrops’ location in the input image as a GAN's spatial attention.
+The performance of DeRaindrop is related to this raindrop mask, whose ground truth is calculated by the difference between the degraded image and the clean image with a hand-crafted threshold 30.
+However, it is difficult to apply this manual threshold to images with adherent mist, which contain complex pixel-value variations.
+Quan \etal~\cite{19-quan2019deep} propose shape-driven attention to the raindrop region based on priors about raindrops' shape.